 The Bathroom Problem

 Though this might seem like a no-brainer, make sure you house-train your apartment dog properly.
 If you decide to get a puppy, take precautions and roll up any soft rugs until you feel that he’s fully trained.
 Although it’s important to go on frequent walks, most dogs should be able to stay home for about four hours without visiting a fire hydrant.
-However, return home as often as you can to let them out and let them exercise.

 Train, Train, Train